jagermi3ster/The-Pentagon/_posts/2022-11-8- Final Test Blog.md

 # The easier parts of the test

 I would say the easier parts of the test were the loops and functions.
 It's what we were taught in class.
 The functions that were used like math were pretty easy to understand as well.
 The teamwork problems were also fairly simple and basic.
 They would be things we used in real life which isn't that hard to understand.
+The problems were real life situations that could used in a job, which I do have, in which I could get these teamwork questions right.

 # What I learned
 I learned some functions during the test and learned wht is necessary and what isn't necessary.
 I learned a little bit about binary and how 0 in four bit is actually 0000 and 1 is 0001, then the ones keep shifting over in a way.

+- Think some of the functions taught me the way code goes back and forth through the lines of code.